-Lost ID cards should be replaced as soon as possible at the Office of Camps and Conference in HPCC.
+Lost ID cards should be replaced as soon as possible at the Office of Camps and Conference or the Office of Residence Life in HPCC.
 The charge to replace a lost ID card is \$25.
 There is a variable fee for broken/damaged cards.
 Replacement for the first broken/damaged card is \$5, the second card is \$10, and the third card is \$15.
 Replacement of broken/damaged cards requires that the recognizable pieces be presented to the Office of Camps and Conferences.
 If the pieces are not recognizable, a \$25 fee will be charged for the replacement.
-In order to protect personal funds and maintain residence hall security, students should deactivate their cards on the GET app under settings or online at mountunion.edu/purple-plu-card in the event the Office of Camps and Conferences is closed when the ID card is discovered to be missing.
+In order to protect personal funds and maintain residence hall security, students should deactivate their cards on the GET app under settings as soon as the ID card is discovered to be missing.